 So what is exactly a secured home equity loan?

 A secured home equity loan is a credit or loan agreement that is secured through the collateral set by the loan applicant.
-Collateral (in Home Equity) is primarily the property of the applicant whether it is a primary or secondary doesn’t matter as long as the indicated property is the legitimately owned by the applicant.
+Collateral (in Home Equity) is primarily the property of the applicant whether it is a primary or secondary doesn’t matter as long as the indicated property is legitimately owned by the applicant.
 The applicant is awarded a credit line or a lump sum that has an indicated set period where the amount should be paid plus the interest.
 If in the event the applicant cannot repay, the property is foreclosed and repossessed.
 After which the equity lender should be able to recoup all or most losses by reselling the property.
 That’s the main reason why secured home equity loans have a lower interest rate compared to unsecured loans.

 On the other hand, since unsecured loans have no agreed collateral, interest rates are substantially higher and the set period of repayment time is set shorter.
 These loan types are dischargeable by declaring bankruptcy.
-Because of the nature of the deal, lenders are more skeptical in releasing unsecured bonds than secured home equity loans.
+Because of the nature of the deal, lenders are more skeptical about releasing unsecured bonds than secured home equity loans.

 By applying for a secured home equity loan, the deal puts your home at risk, especially if you’re riddled with debts.
 The Truth in Lending Act allows three days from the day the agreement was signed to call off the negotiation.
 So if the collateral is your principal dwelling, this would allow you to change your mind for any reason.